-The Bennett Street yards were preempted by the John F. Kennedy Presidential Library about the same time that plans for the extension to Alewife Brook Parkway began to take shape in 1966.
-Harvard Square interests opposed plans to move the station entrance to Brattle Square or Flagstaff Park, and by the mid-1970s the MBTA had settled on a plan to extend the tunnel under Massachusetts Avenue.
-This would require demolishing much of the original station to construct new platforms under Flagstaff Park, and the Authority commissioned Skidmore, Owings & Merrill's Chicago office to design a new headhouse.
+The Bennett Street yards were preempted by the John F. Kennedy Presidential Library about the same time that plans for the subway extension to Alewife Brook Parkway began to take shape in 1966.
+Harvard Square interests opposed plans to move the station entrance to Brattle Square or Flag-staff Park, and by the mid-1970s the MBTA had settled on a plan to extend the tunnel directly north under Massachusetts Avenue.
+This would have required demolishing much of the original station to construct new platforms under Flagstaff Park, and the Authority commissioned Skidmore, Owings & Merrill's Chicago office to design a new station, headhouse, and surface improvements.
 In 1976 the Cambridge Historical Commission nominated the 1927-28 kiosk to the National Register of Historic Places, which effectively preserved it from demolition.
 The MBTA changed its plans and agreed to restore the kiosk as a store for Out of Town News.
 A much smaller headhouse than originally planned was built on the south side of the new plaza, near the entrance of the Cambridge Savings Bank.